-The Master of Business Administration (MBA) consists of a core management curriculum, the MBA supplemental core, an elective concentration and a capstone program.
+The Master of Business Administration (MBA) consists of a core management curriculum, the MBA supplemental core and a capstone program.
 Students will choose three courses (9 credits) from one of the concentrations listed below or they may work with their advisor to create a custom track based on their interests.
-During this program students also have the option of participating in a professional development seminar and mentoring program.

 Total minimum credits required for program completion is 40 credits, depending on the student's choice of capstone.